00Fjongl/js-extra/Minification/mini.md

 //shortened
 (a,b,c,s=String,h='hasOwnProperty')=>a+b+c+s[h]()+s[h]();
 ```
+The tables below outline the minimum number of times something needs to be used, before it can be shortened.
 Property | Min. | Examples
 -------- | ---- | --------
 `.1234567890+` | 2 | `.codePointAt`, `.charCodeAt`, etc.